SDarkra1/TF2-Hud-Reference/0-TUTORIAL/3-Editing-Clientscheme.md

 		...
 ```

 The CustomFontFiles section is needed to define what fonts the Fonts section can use.
 The "file" value should be the filepath of the ttf or otf file.
-The "name" value needs to be what the font is called (the easiest way to check is to rightclick the font and preview it, and check what "font name" says).
+The "name" value needs to be what the font is called (the easiest way to check is to right click the font and preview it, and check what "font name" says).
 ```
 	CustomFontFiles
 	{